 Each quarter, the editors at SearchDataManagement recognize a data management technology for innovation and market impact.
-The product selected this quarter is dashDB from IBM.
+The product selected this quarter is IBM's dashDB.

-Release date: DashDB is a software service that has frequent, often monthly, releases.
+Release date: IBM dashDB is a software service that provides frequent, often monthly, releases.
 The service does not adhere to any numerically designated release schedule.

 What it does

-DashDB is a cloud-based data warehouse service that integrates an in-memory version of DB2 with BLU Acceleration, row-based Netezza analytics technology, and connectors to IBM's Cloudant NoSQL database and other analytics stores.
+IBM's cloud-based data warehouse service, dashDB, integrates an in-memory version of DB2 with BLU Acceleration, row-based Netezza analytics technology, and connectors to IBM's Cloudant NoSQL database and other analytics stores.